vinej/pyarchive/README.md

     File        :   the excel output file
     Template    :   the excel template file to use

+    Excel template rules
+        - the excel template can have many tabs
+        --> the title of each tab is the memory source name to use for dynamic rows
+        - the dynamic region of each tab is define between {{begin}} and {{end}}
+        - the dynamic section could have one to many lines
+        - into the dynamic section, the fields with {{...}} will be replaced with the information from the source rows
+        - the template support styles and formulas

+        Excel template
+               A               B               C                    D
+        1  first_name       last_name       full_name           occupation
+        2  {{begin}}
+        3  {{first_name}}   {{last_name}}   =A3&","&B3          {{occupation}}
+        4  {{end}}

+        result
+             A                  B               C                  D
+        1  first_namw       last_name       full_name           occupation
+        2  John             Doe             John,Doe            gardener
+        3  Lucy	            Smith           Lucy,Smith          teacher
+        4  Brian            Bethamy         Brian,Bethamy       programmer

 Example with a SQL and a Stored procedure with parameters to put into different excel files the MGMT and SUPPORT information from the database

 {